-The main aims of the telephone survey are to:
+The main aims of the SVTS 2020 were to:

-- enable respondents to tell us about their experiences of, and attitudes to, a range of issues related to crime, policing and feelings of safety, including crime not reported to the police
+- enable respondents to tell us about their experiences and perceptions of crime, safety, and policing; including crime not reported to the police

-- provide a valid and reliable measure of adults' experience of crime
+- provide a reliable measure of adults' experience of crime

 - examine the varying risk and characteristics of crime for different groups of adults in the population

 - examine any changes in crime between the pre-COVID-19 period (September 2019 to the 23rd March 2020 when the UK’s first national lockdown was introduced) and the period following this up to the end of September 2020

 - provide a complementary measure of crime to compare with police recorded crime statistics for the same period

 - provide information on public perceptions of crime, policing and safety issues related to the COVID-19 pandemic, including comparisons with data collected in England and Wales as part of the Telephone-operated Crime Survey for England and Wales (TCSEW)